Hypothyroidism in Cats: Symptoms, Causes, and Treatment

 It’s important to test more than once.
 Hormone levels can fluctuate, and some cats (especially those post-hyperthyroid treatment) may have transient hypothyroidism.

-Is Feline Hypothyroidism Dangerous If Left Untreated?
+How Is Feline Hypothyroidism Treated?

-What Can You Do at Home to Support a Hypothyroid Cat?
+What You Can Do at Home

 Staying on top of your cat’s treatment will be the best way to support them.